alter5/citygo-backend-nodejs/README.md

     })

 ### Testing the Endpoints
-The Supertest package is used to simulate requests to back-end endpoints
+The Supertest package is used to simulate requests to back-end endpoints, and receive their response
 * For example:
     ```javascript
     const request = require("supertest")